RagtagOpen/cta-scraper/README.md

 # CTA Scraper

 This webapp performed scheduled webscraping of politically-oriented calls to action (CTAs).
-The results of the scraping are sent over to the CTAAggregator API, where they're made available to the public.
+It has 2 main components
+1. Scrape sites and send the results to the  CTAAggregator API.
+2. Admin Panel to display unsucessful scraping attempts (alerting admins that the sraper scripts need to be updated)

 ToDo
-Bump ruby version to 2.4
-Remove unneeded dependency
 update Readme
+center devise pages
+Style homepage

 # Admins